 - Diabetes and Problems with Sugar Metabolism: Reduced insulin sensitivity, or Insulin Resistance as it is often called, causes increased levels of both insulin and sugar to be circulating in your blood stream simultaneously.
 Not only does this cause you to gain weight (Insulin is a storage hormone that takes sugar from the blood and stores it as fat), it always leads to Diabetes.
-If you have not figured out by now, diabetes will kill you in a way that is often slow and painful (SEE HERE).
+If you have not figured out by now, diabetes will kill you in a way that is often slow and painful (HERE ARE MY MANY POSTS ON BLOOD SUGAR).
 The bigger problem is that almost every disease process on the planet is now being tied to uncontrolled Blood Sugar.
 No; just because your Blood Sugar levels are in the "normal" range does not mean that they are controlled.
 Click on the link if you really want to understand this.
-By the way; you show me one woman suffering with Fibromyalgia without a pathological sugar addiction, and I'll show you 100 that would kill you for that Snickers Bar in your purse.
+By the way; you show me one woman suffering with Fibromyalgia without a pathological SUGAR ADDICTION, and I'll show you 100 that would kill you for that Snickers Bar in your purse.

-- Immune System Dysfunction: Reduced secretory IgA (the main cellular defense factor), natural killer cells (NK), and T-lymphocyte activity are all reduced with Adrenal Fatigue and high cortisol levels.
+- Immune System Dysfunction: Secretory IgA (the main cellular defense factor), natural killer cells (NK), and T-lymphocyte activity are all reduced with Adrenal Fatigue and high cortisol levels.
 This leads to increased chances of getting DYSBIOTIC INFECTIONS, yeast overgrowths, fungal infections, bacterial and viral infections well as parasites.
 These are all well-known causes of Fibromyalgia in the Alternative Medicine community.
-By the way, the reason people get Dysbiosis?
+By the way, the main reason that people get Dysbiosis other than HIV or other pathological Immune System Deficiencies?
 ANTIBIOTICS.
-Antibiotics are arguably the number one destroyer of Immune Systems in America.
+As I have told you about a thousand times, Antibiotics are arguably the number one destroyer of Immune Systems in America (HERE).

 - Osteoporosis: Increased loss in bone mass occurs as calcium absorption is blocked and demineralization of bone occurs (HERE).

 - Weight Gain; Particularly Increased Belly Fat: Increased cortisol leads to increased fat accumulation around the waist.
-Although some of this is due high blood sugar and a corresponding INABILITY TO CONTROL INSULIN LEVELS, much of it is caused by increased protein breakdown.
+Although some of this is due high blood sugar and a corresponding inability to control insulin levels, much of it is caused by increased protein breakdown.
 This leads to muscle wasting an inability to lose weight.
-Although many women who end up with Fibromyalgia / Adrenal Fatigue are often rail thin (at least at first), they will often have disproportionately large bellies.
+Although many women who end up with Fibromyalgia / Adrenal Fatigue are often rail thin (at least at first), they will often have disproportionately large bellies (SKINNY FAT).
 This is not normal, as women tend to naturally put on fat in the hip area.
-Large bellies on women provide an almost 100% certainty that they are dealing with some degree of underlying Adrenal Fatigue.
+LARGE BELLIES on women provide an almost 100% certainty that they are dealing with some degree of underlying Adrenal Fatigue.

 - Bloating, Puffiness, and Edema: Increased cortisol causes increased water and salt retention.
 This leads to high blood pressure.
 Warning: Simply cutting back on dietary salt does not help this (SEE HERE).

 - Estrogen Dominance: Increased cortisol production leads to PMS, uterine fibroids, breast cancer, and numerous other female problems.
 WARNING: Once Estrogen Dominance has kicked in, progesterone, a female hormone produced by the adrenals (as well as female organs) is stopped in favor of cortisol production (they both use the same metabolic precursors).
 Insufficient progesterone production leads to an imbalance in the estrogen / progesterone ratio.
-With reduced progesterone to offset increasing estrogen levels, the body may experience ESTROGEN DOMINANCE and a host of undesirable side effects associated with excessive estrogen.
-It is no coincidence that we see a proliferation of conditions associated with excessive estrogen such as PMS, fibroids, and pre-menopausal syndrome when a women reaches their mid thirties and early forties.
-DO NOT UNDER ANY CIRCUMSTANCES TAKE PROGESTERONE CREAMS !
+With reduced progesterone to offset increasing estrogen levels, the body may experience ESTROGEN DOMINANCE (or HERE) and a host of undesirable side effects associated with excessive estrogen.
+It is no coincidence that we see a proliferation of conditions associated with excessive estrogen such as PMS, fibroids, PCOS (the number one female problem in America) and pre-menopausal syndrome when a women reaches their mid thirties and early forties.
+DO NOT TAKE PROGESTERONE CREAMS !
 Although these can provide almost miraculous relief for many women, they tend to accumulate in the fatty tissues of the body leading to all sorts of female problems as they are converted to --- you guessed it ---- Estrogen.